If you're running a SaaS or subscription business, you already know churn is bad. Losing customers means losing revenue. Simple math.

 The Bottom Line on SaaS Churn

 The companies that scale successfully don't accept churn as inevitable.
-They treat every lost customer as a compounding problem to solve.
+They treat every lost customer as a recurring cost to eliminate.
 They invest in retention infrastructure before it becomes a crisis.
-And they understand that in SaaS, keeping customers isn't just cheaper than finding new ones, it's exponentially more valuable.
+And they understand that in SaaS, keeping a customer is both far cheaper than finding a new one and worth a year of payments at a time.

 Track your churn and see how much cash flow you're leaving on the table.
 Sign up for a free trial.